datahappy1/csv_file_validator/README.md

 ### Python 3+ CSV file validation tool

 #### what this tool can do:
 The purpose of this tool is to validate comma separated value files.
-This tool needs the user to provide a validation schema as a json file and a file path of the file to be validated, or a folder path to validate multiple files in one run against one provided validation schema.
+This tool needs the user to provide a validation schema as a json file and a file path of the file to be validated, or a folder path to validate multiple files in one run against the provided validation schema.

 ##### validation schema:
 Validation schema is a json file.
 Let's have a closer look at a real life example file.